4 Reasons Why Carbohydrates Are Awesome

 Brain Boost

 The brain primarily relies on glucose, a type of carbohydrate, as its main source of energy.
 Glucose is obtained through the breakdown of complex carbohydrates in our food into simple sugars, which are then transported to the brain.
 Glucose metabolism in the brain involves the conversion of glucose into adenosine triphosphate (ATP), the molecule used by cells to store and transport energy.
 Mitochondria, the energy-producing structures within cells, play a crucial role in this process by breaking down glucose into ATP3.
+The brain’s high energy demands are due to its rich concentration of nerve cells, or neurons, which are continuously active and require a constant supply of fuel.
+Functions such as thinking, memory, and learning are closely associated with glucose levels and how efficiently the brain utilizes this energy source.
+Without enough glucose, our ability to concentrate and control our emotions is reduced.
+You might have noticed brain fog and feeling “hangry” when you get hungry.
+Overall, carbohydrates, specifically glucose, provide the brain with the energy it needs to carry out its various functions, and maintaining stable glucose levels is important for optimal brain performance.

 Protein Pair

 Grains, a carbohydrate-rich food, do double duty and provide amino acids alongside the energy they give.
 Our body uses 20 different types of amino acids to build all the proteins in the body.
 Think of amino acids as individual Lego blocks that can be combined in various ways to create larger protein structures.
 Although our body can produce most of these amino acids on its own, there are 9 that we can’t, and therefore, we need to consume them through our diet.
+All 9 essential amino acids are readily available in animal protein but what if you prefer plant-based protein?
+Many plant proteins, such as beans, nuts, and seeds are missing some amino acids and are therefore incomplete.
+Grains provide the missing amino acids to act as the perfect companion to plant proteins.
+Winning combos include peanut butter and bread, beans and rice, hummus and pita, and pecans and oats.

 Maximum Micronutrients